mahuntington/php-notes/Nested_Models.md

 We start off by initializing a `$last_location_id` variable.
 Then, each time we loop through to the next row, we check to see if the new row's id is the same as the last row's id.
 If it is, we don't create a new `Location` object.

-With that is working, let's add people to locations when necessary.
+With that working, let's add people to locations when necessary.
 This is similar to, but not the same as, the last section when we created `Location` objects and added them to people.
-First, whenever we create a new `Person` object, we want to automatically give it an inhabitants property which is set to an array:
+First, whenever we create a new `Location` object, we want to automatically give it an inhabitants property which is set to an array:

 ```php
 class Location {